Product Suggestions

 ./install-setvars.sh

-Your first USB stick is now patched.
+Your first USB flash drive is now patched.

 You can now safely remove it from the computer, but it will be needed later.